danielfm/ergodox-layout/README.md

 Some of the changes that is worth mentioning in more details:

-- To avoid having to `Shift` keys frequently, I enabled the QMK [Auto Shift](https://docs.qmk.fm/#/feature_auto_shift) feature for symbols and numbers.
+- To avoid having to `Shift` keys frequently to type accents, such as `!`, `#`, and similar symbols, I enabled the QMK
+  [Auto Shift](https://docs.qmk.fm/#/feature_auto_shift) feature for symbols and numbers.
 I did not enable it for alphanumeric keys since I like to be able to press repeated letters just by holding the key.